COVID-19 Frequently Asked Questions

 - Severe pneumonia.

-The two most prevalent symptoms of COVID-19 are a new, persistent dry cough and a temperature.
-It is now thought that loss of taste and smell are also significant, and, in some people, this is the only symptom they experience.
+The three most prevalent symptoms of COVID-19 are a new, persistent dry cough, a temperature and a loss of taste and smell.

 Only patients who are asymptomatic and whose household members are also all asymptomatic for COVID-19 can be seen.